faljse/ar4/README.md

 * Archive full radio shows as MP3 files
 * Archive all metadata as JSON
-* Archive broadcast and track images in all available resolutions.
+* Archive broadcast and track images in all available resolutions
 * Generate .m3u playlists from metadata for each show
 * ORF Broadcast API Version 5.0
+* .mp3 files contain the complete download, while .part files are used during the download

 # How it works
 * Step 1: Download all Metadata (Using One connection per station)